MAOstrander/ArkhamAdventure/README.md

 Installing and Using:

--As it is, this uses require to handle all the dependencies.
+-As it is, this uses RequireJS to handle all the dependencies.
 As such, just loading it as a scriptless html page won't work.

 -If you want to play around with the current features you will have to clone or fork the repository and run it on a local server from your command-line/terminal